rjspencer/docs/theming.md

     defaults to `asc`

-exclusive
+sticky
-:	whether or not to show exclusive content
+:	whether or not to have sticky content return first

 	accepted values are `true` or `false`

-	defaults to showing both in the case that the user is logged in and authorized to see it
+	defaults to `false`

 featured
 :	whether or not to show the just featured video